 EYES OF TEXAS (Republic / Rogers - 1948 07 15)

 MELODY TIME (Walt Disney - 1948 07 31)

 NIGHT TIME IN NEVADA (Republic / Rogers - 1948 09 05)

 from "Bob Nolan 1908 - 1980" © 2004

-The Sons of the Pioneers were usually hired by film studios as a group.
+The Sons of the Pioneers were usually hired as a group by film studios.
 Therefore, as long as the requisite number of men appeared, members could be absent from filming for various reasons.
-Tim Spencer left the Pioneers for over a year and Lloyd Perryman filled his place.
-He filled it so well that he became a permanent member of the group.
+Tim Spencer left the Pioneers for over a year and Lloyd Perryman filled his place, filling it so well he became a permanent member of the group.
 Because of health or business, Karl Farr and Tim were often missing and Doye O’Dell was a familiar stand-in for an absentee member.
 Scotty Harrell also filled in when necessary.
 Bob Nolan alone appeared in every film - and there were at least 90 of them.